wso2/docs-mi/en/docs/learn/examples/hl7-examples/file-transfer-using-hl7.md

-# Using HL7 Messages with File Systems
+# How to use HL7 Messages with file systems

 The Micro Integrator allows messages to be transferred between HL7 and the file system using the HL7 and VFS transports.

-## Transferring HL7 messages between file systems
+## Transfer HL7 messages between file systems

 Let's look at how a proxy service reads HL7 messages stored in a file system and transfers them to another file system.